MattLatt/GDAL_2.1.x_VC/README.md

 /!\ Due to GitHub (free version) limitation I've deleted the static version of gdal-2.1.1.lib (more than 650 MB), so you will have to rebuild the static lib version to build the "test_static_XX workspaces".

+## 2016-08-10:

+	- Surrounded file URI with quote in the post-build events to fix issue when working in folder with space in the name as reported by Jan Heckman on the GDAL-dev mailing list.

+	- Fixed some configuration with hard coded target name of binaries also in the post-build task.
+Replaced by macro $(TargetName)

+	- Deactivated optimisation for X64 Release on the gdalexif.cpp file of the gcore folder as a workaround to the C1001 error of the Visual Studio 2015 community edition, thanks again to Jan.

+	- Tested full solution import and generation with VS 2015 community edition.

+	- Fixed CleanVisualStudioTempFiles.bat so it work too when hour is lesser than 10.

+What still need to be done :

+	- add iconv library

+    - test if it's possible to use Unicode charset (instead of Multi-Byte)

 ## 2016-07-20:

 	- Compiled with the july release of gdal 2.1.1